Blog

 Tip: Try to include just one recommendation per message, rather than a message full of @names which is often counter productive, like this one:

-Lots of people do the latter.
-You’ll rarely get a follow from a group recommendation like this one above – there are way too many choices, and Twitter is too fast for making choices.
 The only decision to make is whether to click on ‘that’ message or ‘this’ one, and if you’ve suggested 5 #FFs in one message you’ll be ignored or worse, labelled a spammer.
 Whereas, by giving a legitimate reason to follow someone people are more likely to listen.

 Looking at both of these messages above, which one are you most likely to act on?